Why Passwords Alone Are No Longer Enough

 Hardware security keys using FIDO2, WebAuthn, or U2F protocols provide the strongest form of two-factor authentication available.
 They are physical devices, typically USB or NFC-based, that perform cryptographic authentication when plugged in or tapped against a reader.

 The key advantage is that hardware keys cannot be phished, are not affected by malware, and cannot be remotely extracted even if your computer is compromised.
-The private key never leaves the hardware token.
+The private key never leaves the hardware token, making it fundamentally different from software-based authentication methods.

 The most widely supported hardware keys are YubiKey devices, Google's Titan keys, and Feitian keys.
-YubiKey has the broadest compatibility across services and is the option most businesses choose.
+YubiKey has the broadest compatibility across services and is the option most businesses choose when deploying hardware-based authentication.

 # Example: Enabling security keys in Google Workspace